openbmc/docs/designs/uart-mux-support.md

 and any conflicting clients are disconnected.
 This is design option `F` in the table above.

-The internal datastructures of obmc-console will change to accommodate the design.
+The internal data structures of obmc-console will change to accommodate the design.

 We will use one config file for the `N` muxed consoles.
 The configuration will